MRCollective/ChameleonForms/BREAKING_CHANGES.md

 Change any of your classes / methods that rely on `IHtmlString` to instead use `IHtmlContent`.

+## Twitter Bootstrap template

+The `TwitterBootstrapFormTemplate` has been renamed to `TwitterBootstrap3FormTemplate` and no longer has a seprate NuGet package.

+### Reason

+Bootstrap has a version 4 and soon a version 5 now so it made sense to be explicit about the version number.
+The separate NuGet package mostly was about adding in CSS / JavaScript files, which is taken care of differently now (see above).

+### Workaround

+Rename any usage of `TwitterBootstrapFormTemplate` to `TwitterBootstrap3FormTemplate`.
+Manually add in references to relevant CSS and JS files.
+See [Twitter Bootstrap Template](https://chameleonforms.readthedocs.io/en/latest/bootstrap-template/) for more details.

+## HTML5 validation turned off

+The `DeFaultFormTemplate` and `TwitterBootstrapFormTemplate` now add `novalidate="novalidate"` to the `<form>` element outputted from `Html.BeginChameleonForm`.

+### Reason

+We now make use of HTML5 attributes like `required`, `type="number"`, etc. and the user experience for HTML5 validation is poor compared to things like unobtrusive validation.
+Beause of this we turn off HTML5 validation by default.

+### Workaround

+If you want to have HTML5 validation you can create your own form template that doesn't add the `novalidate` attribute.
+We plan on adding configurability to the specification of the client-side validation in the future, so if you are in this situation feel free to [raise an issue](https://github.com/MRCollective/ChameleonForms/issues) to discuss adding that support.

 # Version 3.0.0

 ## Flags enum support